Let's Get Started

 - A completed "Validation of Church Relationship" form from the applicant's church.
 The form should confirm the applicant's membership or regular participation in good standing.
 (Note: This is in addition to the reference from a pastor.)

 - Official transcripts from all colleges and universities attended.
 We need an official transcript from every school where you earned 12 credit hours or more.
 Final approval for admission is contingent on receiving an official transcript verifying conferral of the qualifying degree.
-An official transcript is one issued by the college, sealed in an envelope, signed across the envelope and sealed by the school's registrar.
+To be considered official, a hard-copy transcript must be unopened, signed across the envelope, and sealed by the school's registrar.
+We also accept electronic and faxed transcripts, as long as they are sent directly by the college.
 (This does not apply to DMin applicants.)

 - Demonstration of English proficiency.
 Applicants for whom English is not their native or birth language must submit scores for the TOEFL.